How Many Days to Spend in London: The Answer for Your Trip

 If this is a Dedicated London Trip: 5-7 Days

 For those of you who are planning to visit just London on this trip, I recommend spending 5-7 days to get a complete sense of what the city has to offer – both the major tourist sights and the local, off-beat places.
+This is what I usually do for my London trips, like my September 2022 trip.

 If you’re short on PTO, five days is a great amount of time to spend in London.
 You can fly across the pond on a Friday evening, arrive Saturday, and only take three days of PTO (the following Monday, Tuesday, and Wednesday).
-You won’t need to cram everything in like on a shorter itinerary, but can still see the top landmarks in London and explore a few neighborhoods too – like Shoreditch and Brick Lane in the east or Camden up north.
+You won’t need to cram everything in, like on a shorter itinerary, but can still see the top landmarks in London and explore a few neighborhoods too – like Shoreditch and Brick Lane in the east or Camden up north.

 With an extra day or two, you’ll have even more opportunity to get to know London – plus could potentially squeeze in a half-day or day trip from London to places like Brighton, Bath, or Oxford.
 Honestly, having 5-7 days is perfect for your first trip to London when it’s the only destination on your itinerary.